-ppm: parts per million or milligrams per liter (mg/L)

-ppb: parts per billion or micrograms per liter ($\mu g/L$)

-ppt: parts per trillion or nanograms per liter (ng/L)

-monitoring and reporting requirements, and water treatment ppq : parts per quadrillion or picogram per liter (pg/L) requirements. pCi/L: picocuries per liter (a measure of radiation)

-The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
+ppm: parts per million or milligrams per liter (mg/L) ppb: parts per billion or micrograms per liter $(\mu g/L)$ ppt: parts per trillion or nanograms per liter (ng/L) ppq: parts per quadrillion or picogram per liter (pg/L) pCi/L: picocuries per liter (a measure of radiation) The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.